International Coalition of Organizations Supporting Endocrine Patients

 6.1 Designation of the Director

-- The Director is responsible for monthly budget reports to The MAGIC Foundation and reports all activities of the coalition to MAGIC.
+- The Director is responsible for budget reports to The MAGIC Foundation and reports all activities of the coalition to MAGIC.

 6.2 Actions of the Board of Directors

 Shall elect a President and Secretary.

 Article VII- Board of Directors